 - In Dragon Age: Origins, the Mage Warden has lived for most of their life in the Circle Tower, keeping their magic limited under the restrictions of the Templars.
 After becoming a Grey Warden however, they are finally permitted to cut loose and demonstrate how truly powerful they actually are, as the Wardens allow any advantage to be used against the Darkspawn horde.

-- In Borderlands 2, when you meet Mordecai (one of the Player Characters from the first game) he sends you off on a quest to recover Bloodwing (his pet Hawk-like creature, which served as his action skill in the previous game) while he covers you with a rifle which deals slag damage (increasing the damage you deal to enemies but not doing much to them).
+- When you meet Mordecai (one of the Player Characters from the first game) he sends you off on a quest to recover Bloodwing (his pet Hawk-like creature, which served as his action skill in the previous game) while he covers you with a rifle which deals slag damage (increasing the damage you deal to enemies but not doing much to them).
 Jack reveals that he's slagged her, then proceeds to blow her head off with an Explosive Leash when you subdue her.
 This angers him so much that he switches to an explosive rifle and completely annihilates a group of enemies you meet on the way out of the area.

 - In The Order of the Stick, Vaarsuvius reaches this point when unleashing a Superpowered Evil Side by making a literal Deal with the Devil(s).
 As expected for this trope, the results are not exactly what anyone hoped for, and leads to some solid Character Development for all involved parties.